-Oral hygiene is vital throughout your life, and if you want to have successful orthodontic treatment, you ought to remember this.
+Oral hygiene is vital throughout your life, and if you want to have successful orthodontic treatment in Portland, you ought to remember this.

 Traditional brackets do not impede dental flossing.
 If you are having a hard time while doing it, we recommend waxed floss and self-threaders to make the work easier and avoid floss tearing.